nychealth/coronavirus-data/README.md

 ***

+## Important: Update on June 10, 2021

+The Health Department made several changes to this repository and the [COVID-19 Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data.page) on June 10, 2021.
+These include:

+* Adding data on SARS-CoV-2 variants, including the number and type of variants identified in NYC, over time and by MODZCTA
+  * Please see the technical notes for a description of SARS-CoV-2 variants and genomic sequencing in NYC
+  * Data on SARS-CoV-2 variants will be updated weekly on Thursday (with data through the previous Saturday)

 ## Important: Update on March 24, 2021

 As indicated in commit notes from 3/19 and 3/20, there were technical issues in the data transmission from New York State to New York City.
 This resulted in counts that were lower than expected for several days.
 While this transmission error was being fixed, data updates were paused for 3/21, 3/22, and 3/23.
 Data updated on 3/24 include backfill for days with low counts and days with no updates.
 Differences in counts in cumulative files from 3/20 to 3/24 reflect events that have happened over a broad recent time period and should not be interpreted as events that have happened since the previous update.
 As always, data are preliminary and subject to change, and dates are backfilled as additional data come in.